-6.7 Statistics and distribution estimation
+7.7 Statistics and Distribution Estimation

-6.7.1 cStatistic and descendants
+7.7.1 cStatistic and Descendants

-There are several statistic and result collection classes: cStdDev, cWeightedStdDev, LongHistogram, cDoubleHistogram, cVarHistogram, cPSquare and cKSplit.
+There are several statistic and result collection classes: cStdDev, cWeightedStdDev, Long-Histogram, cDoubleHistogram, cVarHistogram, cPSquare and cKSplit.
 They are all derived from the abstract base class cStatistic.

-- cStdDev keeps the count, mean, standard deviation, minimum and maximum value etc of the observations. - cWeightedStdDev is similar to cStdDev, but accepts weighted observations. cWeightedStdDev can be used for example to calculate time average.
+- cStdDev keeps the count, mean, standard deviation, minimum and maximum value etc of the observations. - cWeightedStdDev is similar to cStdDev, but accepts weighted observations. cWeightededStdDev can be used for example to calculate time average.
 It is the only weighted statistics class. - cLongHistogram and cDoubleHistogram are descendants of cStdDev and also keep an approximation of the distribution of the observations using equidistant (equal-sized) cell histograms. - cVarHistogram implements a histogram where cells do not need to be the same size.
-You can manually add the cell (bin) boundaries, or alternatively, automatically have a partitioning created where each bin has the same number of observations (or as close to that as possible). - cPSquare is a class that uses the $P^2$ algorithm described in [JCh85].
+You can manually add the cell (bin) boundaries, or alternatively, automatically have a partitioning created where each bin has the same number of observations (or as close to that as possible). - \bullet cPSquare is a class that uses the P^2 algorithm described in [JC85].
 The algorithm calculates quantiles without storing the observations; one can also think of it as a histogram with equiprobable cells. - cKSplit uses a novel, experimental method, based on an adaptive histogram-like algorithm.

-One can insert an observation into a statistic object with the collect() function or the += operator (they are equivalent). cStdDev has the following methods for getting statistics out of the object: getCount(), getMin(), getMax(), getMean(), getStddev(), getVariance(), getSum(), getSqrSum() with the obvious meanings.
+One can insert an observation into a statistic object with the collect() function or the += operator (they are equivalent). cStdDev has the following methods for getting statistics from the object: getCount(), getMin(), getMax(), getMean(), getStddev(), getVariance(), getSum(), getSqrSum() with the obvious meanings.
 An example usage for cStdDev: